Philadelphia Eagles: Nick Sirianni years (2021–present)

 The Eagles opened the 2023 season as the defending NFC Champions.
 Despite starting the season 10–1, The Eagles failed to equal or improve on their 14–3 record from the previous year.
-Even in victory, the Eagles had problems with a poor defense the entire season, which was ranked 26th out of 32; 8 of their 11 victories fell within one score, none of their aforementioned wins went outside of 2 scores, and their losses to the playoff-bound 49ers and Cowboys were blowouts.
-The Eagles' late-season woes continued into the playoffs, in which they were eliminated in the Wild Card round by the NFC South champion Tampa Bay Buccaneers in a 32–9 blowout loss.
+Even in victory, the Eagles had problems with a poor defense the entire season, which was ranked 26th out of 32; 8 of their 11 victories fell within one score, and their losses to the 49ers and Cowboys were blowouts.
+The Eagles' slump continued into the playoffs, in which they were eliminated in the Wild Card round by the NFC South champion Tampa Bay Buccaneers in a 32–9 blowout loss.
 The Eagles promptly fired offensive coordinator Brian Johnson and defensive coordinator Sean Desai within a week of their playoff exit.

-In the subsequent offseason, on March 4, 2024, center Jason Kelce retired after spending his entire 13-year career with the Eagles.
+In the offseason, on March 4, 2024, center Jason Kelce retired after spending his entire 13-year career with the Eagles.
 On March 10, defensive tackle Fletcher Cox would also retire after spending 12 seasons with the team.
+The Eagles hired veteran defensive coach Vic Fangio, who had served as a consultant for the team during the 2022 season, as their new defensive coordinator.
+Former Chargers offensive coordinator Kellen Moore was brought in for the offense.